Amrkhaled99/Employee-Manager/README.txt

 The Employee Manager API provides the following endpoints:

-- GET: http://localhost:8080//employee/all - retrieve a list of all employees
+- GET /employees - retrieve a list of all employees
-- GET: http://localhost:8080//employees/find/{id} - retrieve an employee by ID
+- GET /employees/{id} - retrieve an employee by ID
-- POST: http://localhost:8080//employees/add - create a new employee
+- POST /employees - create a new employee
-- PUT: http://localhost:8080/employees - update an existing employee
+- PUT /employees/{id} - update an existing employee
-- DELETE: http://localhost:8080/employees/delete/{id} - delete an employee by ID
+- DELETE /employees/{id} - delete an employee by ID

+## Authentication and Authorization

+The Employee Manager API includes security features such as authentication and authorization, ensuring that only authorized users can access and modify employee data.
+Users must authenticate using a username and password to access the API endpoints.

 ## Error Handling and Logging